DaveCTurner/paxos/Paxos.thy.md

 ### For a learner:

 1. If there's a quorum of acceptors `S ∈ QL p` that all accept a proposal `p` then that proposal may be chosen.
 2. `QL p` can be freely changed as long as its elements all remain quorums; in particular
-    a. extra quorums may be added to `QL p`, and
+  1. extra quorums may be added to `QL p`, and
-    b. if `p` can never be chosen then `QL p` can be changed freely.
+  2. if `p` can never be chosen then `QL p` can be changed freely.

 ### For an acceptor